 Biography

-Mona is a Peabody and Emmy Award-nominated producer of the short documentary series The Secret Life of Muslims.
+Mona is a Peabody Award and Emmy Award-nominated producer of two seasons of the short documentary series The Secret Life of Muslims.
 She is a co-curator of the traveling exhibition Arab Comics: 90 Years of Popular Visual Culture and Multitudes: An Art Exhibit after #muslimban.
-She is the author of the children’s book Together (7 Stories Press).
+Mona is also the author of two picture books, Together (Seven Stories Press, 2021), a poem celebrating the power of collective action, and I Want You to Know (Seven Stories Press, 2025).